ddnet/ddnet/README.md

 ddnet-insta uses the 0.6/0.7 server side version bridge from ddnet.
 So all gametypes are playable by latest teeworlds clients and ddnet clients at the same time.

 In 0.7 there was a ready change added which allows users to pause the game.
 It only continues when everyone presses the ready bind.
 This feature is now also possible for 0.6 clients using the /pause chat command.
+This feature should be turned off on public servers ``sv_player_ready_mode 0`` because it will be used by trolls.

 ![pause game](https://raw.githubusercontent.com/ZillyInsta/images/1a2d10c893605d704aeea8320cf0e65f8e0c2aa3/ready_change.png)